aavigliano/aavigliano.github.io/README.md

 I am a physicist and researcher specializing in high-energy astrophysics, gamma-ray bursts (GRBs), and novel observational strategies for transient phenomena.
 My work bridges theory, instrumentation, and data science—particularly in the context of Imaging Atmospheric Cherenkov Telescopes (IACTs), GRBs , and multi-messenger astronomy.

-Currently, I hold a postdoctoral position at the University of Trieste, where I explore new data-driven approaches to GRB afterglows and support international collaborations like MAGIC and CTAO-LST1 as a Burst Advocate and Gravitational Wave Expert on Call.
+Currently, I hold a postdoctoral position at the University of Trieste, where I explore new data-driven population-level studies of GRB afterglows and support international collaborations like MAGIC and CTAO-LST1 as a Burst Advocate and Gravitational Wave Expert on Call.

 ---